 What is a heat pump or air conditioning contactor?

-An electrical contactor, used on most HVAC systems, is a component that allows high voltage to the condenser (outdoor unit) to operate.
+An electrical contactor, used on most heat pump and air conditioning systems, is a component that allows high voltage to the condenser (outdoor unit) to operate.
 On most home HVAC systems, the switching of the contactor is controlled by a low-voltage current.
 When low voltage flows through the coil of the contactor, it draws in metal contacts (thus the name) to allow high-voltage electricity to flow through it.
 Under normal operation, this high-voltage current operates the condensing unit.
-To provide a simple comparison, imagine if you are low-voltage current, and a light switch is the contactor.
+To provide a simple comparison, imagine if you are low-voltage current and a light switch is the contactor.
 When the thermostat calls for the heat pump or air conditioning system to run, it tells you to switch on the light switch.

-NOTE: This diagnosis will only work on systems that worked properly before its current problem.
+NOTE: This diagnosis will only on work on systems that worked properly before its current problem.

 It is important that you follow these steps in order.